BilgeGates/Functional_Gaming-Site/README.md

 ## 🌟 Overview

-PlayGuide is a modern web application for browsing and discovering **1000+ games** with detailed information.
-Built for gamers, streamers, and developers who need **fast, comprehensive, and customizable** game information at their fingertips.
+Web application for browsing 1000+ games with ratings, Metacritic scores, and genre information.
+Built with React and runs entirely in the browser.

 ---